 In the meantime, the area should be kept clean, especially after meals, with salt water rinses or a toothbrush.

 Your case is unique, no two mouths are alike.
-Discuss any problems with the trained experts best able to effectively help you: Dean H. Whitman, DMD, Pablo Martinez, DMD, Avery D. Goldberg, DDS, Aaron Campbell, DMD, Don E. Tillery Jr., DMD or Kamyar R. Giglou, DMD or your family dentist.
+Discuss any problems with the trained experts best able to effectively help you: Dean H. Whitman, DMD, Pablo Martinez, DMD, Avery D. Goldberg, DDS, Aaron Campbell, DMD, Don E. Tillery Jr., DMD, Kamyar R. Giglou, DMD or Daniel P. True, DMD or your family dentist.